• Skip to primary navigation

 • Basil leaves: The fresher the better.

-• Pine nuts: Toasted to bring out their flavour.
+• Pine nuts: Toasted to bring out their nutty flavor.

-• Olive oil: The amount might seem like a lot but it's needed to bring the pesto to the right consistency.
+• Extra-virgin olive oil: The amount might seem like a lot but it's needed to bring the pesto to the right consistency.

 • Parmesan: I recommend grating your own rather than using pre-shredded.

-• Garlic powder: Optional and adds a touch of umami flavour without the bitter taste of raw fresh garlic.
+• Garlic powder: Optional and adds a touch of umami flavor without the bitter taste of raw fresh garlic.

 • Lemon juice: For a touch of citrusy freshness.